Umineko When They Cry: Plot

-The story begins on October 4, 1986 at Rokkenjima (六軒島), a private island where the wealthy Ushiromiya family have gathered to discuss the division of assets belonging to the ailing family head, Kinzo.
+The story begins on October 4, 1986, at Rokkenjima (六軒島), a private island where the wealthy Ushiromiya family have gathered to discuss the division of assets belonging to the ailing family head, Kinzo.
 Returning after a six-year absence, Kinzo's grandson Battler becomes reacquainted with the legend of the "Golden Witch" Beatrice, who supposedly gave Kinzo ten tons of gold to restore his financially crippled family in the past.
 Beside her portrait is a riddle-like epitaph, which is believed to grant the rumored gold and the succession of the headship to the solver.
 A typhoon traps the eighteen people on the island, and occult-like murders occur in accordance with the epitaph, often in ways that seem impossible for a human.

 At the end of the first episode, the witch Beatrice seemingly kills everyone.
 In the credits it's revealed that story up this point was just a retelling of a message bottle found years after the massacre.
 Refusing to acknowledge the existence of magic, Battler is seemingly sent to the parallel dimension of Purgatorio, from which events on Rokkenjima can be seen as a "game board".
 There he meets Beatrice and faces her in the games of logic, tasked to explain murders with human tricks.

 Subsequent episodes show events on Rokkenjima arranged in various different ways each time, while Battler discusses them with Beatrice and other magical entities in Purgatorio.
 Battler uses various logical weapons to oppose Beatrice, such as red text, in which only truth can be written, or blue text, which is considered true until refuted by red.
 The story also shows the real world 12 years later, where the only survivor is Eva Ushiromiya, Battler's aunt.
 Eva adopts Battler's sister, Ange, who did not attend the conference due to illness.
 Ange, who has a hateful relationship with Eva and is bullied by her classmates, refuses to accept the death of her family and tries to reach the truth on her own.
 Over the course of the story, Battler and Ange come to understand magic as an adornment of reality with fantasy, used by several individuals as a coping mechanism for their harsh life situations.

-As the story goes on, Battler at first is filled with hatred for Beatrice, but then trying to understand her true motives, he teams up with her and opposes Erika Furudo, a new character put on the "game board" by the witches Bernkastel and Lambdadelta, and who serves as the detective, which leads him to become a "game master" and create his own episode.